ianli/elbowpatched.com/_posts/2014-09-03-boilerplate.md

 * Use the provided templates or create your own to change the presentation of your content.
 * Publish your website on [GitHub Pages](https://pages.github.com/) for free.

-Elbowpatched project is a work-in-progress, so it currently only has one layout that you can use:
+ElbowPatched project is a work-in-progress, so it currently only has one layout that you can use:
 [Albertine](https://github.com/ianli/elbowpatched-boilerplate/blob/gh-pages/_layouts/albertine.html).
 You can preview what the layout looks like [here](http://ianli.github.io/elbowpatched-boilerplate/).